 The primary patrons of the digital library are current Wesleyan faculty and students followed by staff, administration, alumni, and parents.
 As such, high priority will be given to content that will be used in current scholarly endeavors or that highlights past achievements within the Wesleyan community.

 In prioritizing projects, the DCC preferences projects that will be made fully available without restriction.
 Some materials warrant digitization in spite of a limited case for access.

 High priority will be given to content where the physical equivalent is already heavily used.

 Content that will complement existing digital collections or will aid collaborative digital projects will receive high priority.

 Priority will be given to enhancing existing digital collections at:

 - Wesleyan University

 As well as to collaborative projects around complementary collections that are attached to grant or donor funding.

-When necessary, the Digital Lab staff will partner with outside digitization vendors to support capture of other formats, like audio and video/film.
-The carriers for these time-based media are among the most endangered formats due to their environmental sensitivity, and also to the loss of equipment and loss of skill.
-It is a priority to identify rare and unique audio and moving image collection materials and to preserve their content through digitization.
+The carriers for the time-based media are among the most endangered formats due to their environmental sensitivity as well as the loss of equipment and loss of skill.
+Unlike paper materials, with time-based media digitization is considered the method of preservation.
+It is a high priority to identify rare and unique audio and moving image collection materials and to preserve their content through digitization.

 Legacy Digital Objects